 7. The Gilded Wolves

-Many readers assumed it to be like Six of Crows because it’s also a heist book.
+Many readers assumed it was like Six of Crows because it’s also a heist book.
 But it’s not!
 It has so many more layers to it.
-There are so many more nuances to it, and this is a book set in Paris.
-Also, it feels like a larger cast of characters who are coming together to try and steal this artifact that holds immense power.
-In this world, there’s a magic system that relies on artifacts and things that belong to culture having been imbued with power.
+It has many more nuances, and this book is set in Paris.
+Also, it feels like a larger cast of characters coming together to steal this artifact that holds immense power.
+In this world, a magic system relies on artifacts and things belonging to culture that have been imbued with power.

-So our main characters all have some back story, and things to them where they have had something stolen from them, or the effects of colonization have strongly affected them.
+So our main characters all have some back story, and things to them where they have had something stolen from them or the effects of colonization have strongly affected them.
 As it is set in the 1800s, it has a historical aspect.
 You see how colonization has deeply influenced the world and these people because most characters are people of color or marginalized somehow.
-So seeing them come together is magnificent.
+So, seeing them come together is magnificent.
 This book has some interesting twists as well.
-You will love this book if you’re a secret fan of Michael Vey and National Treasure.
+If you’re a secret Michael Vey and National Treasure fan, you will love this book.

 Author: Roshani Chokshi